gabada/Sprint-Challenge-Lambda-Times-React/README.md

-- [ ] Describe a life-cycle event in React?
+- [X] Describe a life-cycle event in React?

+    The last lifecycle event in the Mounting phase is componentDidMount. componentDidMount gets called as soon as the render method is called for the first time.
+Inside componentDidMount we can setState and force a re-render.
+This is helpful when you are getting data from an API and the fetch is delayed so the data comes in after the initial render.

 - [ ] Explain the details of a Higher Order Component?
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.